tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. **G(Contempt Intensity)** = 0.5 serotonin + 0.5 dopamine + 0.5 noradrenaline;
 1. **G(Aggressiveness Intensity)** = 0.5 serotonin + 1.0 dopamine + 1.0 noradrenaline;

 This high level emotions over neuromodulators levels mapping closes emotion - neuromodulation mutual influences.
 Shortly: the affective appraisal switches emotional state via neuromodulation and switching emotional state via high level processes(reflective thinking, self-reflective thinking, self-conscious reflections) triggers neuromodulation and thus influences all other thinking processes.
+Mapping presented above could influence computational processes by means of neuromodulators impact over computational processes presented in introduction.
+Thus high level emotions impact neuromodulation and neuromodulation in its turn impacts computational processes of the system.

 ##Conclusion

-In previous article [computational_emotional_thinking] we described overall emotional process in Marvin Minsky [emotinmacine] cognitive architecture.
+In previous article [computational_emotional_thinking] we described overall emotional process in Marvin Minsky cognitive architecture [emotionmachine].
 We used three following bases:

 1. Evolutionary psychology: Plutchik wheel of emotions[natureofemotions].
 1. Neuro-science: Lovheim cube of emotions [cubeofemotions].
 1. Artificial intelligence: cognitive architecture: Minsky "The Emotion Machine" [emotionmachine].

 This article covers three aspects that was not covered in previous paper [computational_emotional_thinking]: appraisal, coping and influence of high-level emotions on computational system.
-Emotional appraisal process, is based  and Scherer approach [appraisal_as_sequential_checking].
-We identified two types of appraisal: non-conscious affective appraisal and conscious cognitive appraisal.
+We use Scherer approach [appraisal_as_sequential_checking] as the base for appraisal process.
+We identified two types of appraisal: non-conscious affective and conscious cognitive.
 First is based on on affect theory of Tomkins [primer_affect_psychology] and takes in account only innate emotional reactions.
 Main parameter of non-conscious appraisal is CNS activity that influences appraisal as following:

 * Quickest increase of brain activity triggers **surprise**, a bit slower increase - **fear/terror**, and most moderate - **interest/excitement**.
 * Moderate steady CNS activity triggers **distress/anguish**, while high steady activity triggers **anger/rage**, both of them negative.